 Come nighttime, the Financial District quietens down a bit, but the bar scene still holds its own.
 Since being awarded the no-pressure title of “World’s Best New Cocktail Bar”, Water Street’s multi-storey Dead Rabbit is still a top place to be seen, not just in this neighbourhood but in all Manhattan.
 Sprawling pub/restaurant Ulysses is similarly lauded, though more for its cosiness than its cocktails.
 There’s Guiness on tap, plus an extensive beer list.
-Or spend an evening sampling some of the 80 by-the-glass old world vintages and barrel-aged whiskeys at Vintry Wine & Whiskey and embrace the inevitable hangover.

 For the most part, accommodation in the Financial District does a functional job, which is arguably all a business traveller needs.
 But as the neighbourhood continues to become less of a Monday-to-Friday destination, visitors expect the same kind of emphasis on style and service as they’d find in hotels further uptown, particularly if combining business with leisure.